Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 - Quantum cosmology, quantum thermodynamics, and other advanced topics
 - Quantum gravity and a possible quantum theory of everything

-Some very useful resources are the free courses at MIT OpenCourseWare, the _Theoretical Minimum_ series (and associated YouTube lectures) of Leonard Susskind, the _In a Nutshell_ books by A. Zee, and of course, the standard texts by David Griffiths, namely _Introduction to Quantum Mechanics_ and _Introduction to Elementary Particles_.
+If you would like to learn more about quantum physics, you might enjoy reading my more advanced [in-depth quantum mechanics guide](@/quantum-mechanics/index.md), or if you would like to jump even more ahead, you might like my [free book on quantum field theory](https://learntheoreticalphysics.com/quantum-field-theory/).
+In addition, some very useful external resources are the free courses at MIT OpenCourseWare, the _Theoretical Minimum_ series (and associated YouTube lectures) of Leonard Susskind, the _In a Nutshell_ books by A. Zee, and of course, the standard texts by David Griffiths, namely _Introduction to Quantum Mechanics_ and _Introduction to Elementary Particles_.
 The quantum world is mysterious - but at the same time, endlessly fascinating, and richly rewarding to learn.